FaridM5/solutions-to-technical-problems/Ubuntu/Linux-Shared-Folders-NotVisible(Exist)ORnotConnected.md

-# Linux Shared Folders are NotVisible (Exist) or not Connected
+# Linux Shared Folders are NotVisible (Not Exist) or not Connected
 <i></i>
 <b></b>
 ## Detailed Issue Description: